Type your search terms and pause for instant results.

 Per the Turks and Caicos national parks ordinance, camping in National Parks and Nature Reserves is permitted within designated 'camping zones'.
 However, none of the National Parks and Natures Reserves have designated camping sites.
 There are also no facilities provided.

 Camping by small boats in the Turks and Caicos.

 Bring plenty of drinking water.
-We recommend an absolute minimum of one gallon (3.8 litres) per day per person, however, if hiking or another strenuous activity is planned, you’ll likely want two gallons (7.6 litres) per day.
+We recommend an absolute minimum of one gallon (4 liters) per day per person for persons experienced with camping in hot weather.
+For those new to camping in tropical conditions, or if hiking, kayaking, or another strenuous activity is planned, you’ll likely want two or three gallons (7-11 liters) per day.